stahnma/kittentime-flox-package-example/README.md

 # What

 A simple shell script to disply a random kitten.
-Also, an exmaple for packaging with Flox.
+Also, an example for packaging with Flox.

 # Why?